ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

 It took rather a long time to arrive at a proper implementation of the LBM.
 Not having any prior experience with computational fluid dynamics, I was learning the material as I was trying to code it.
 There were a lot of missteps, as I didn't fully understand the topic, but attempting to code implementations as I learned certainly helped to concretize the material.

 One of the biggest bugbears on this project was related to the coordinate system.
-The literature on the topic naturally presents examples and equations in the standard Cartesian coordinate system (i.e. with the origin at the bottom left, with x increasing as you move left, and y increasing as you move up).
+The literature on the topic naturally presents examples and equations in the standard Cartesian coordinate system (i.e. with the origin at the bottom left, with x increasing as you move right, and y increasing as you move up).
 However, computer graphics typically place the origin at the top left (i.e. x increasing as you move right, and y increasing as you move down).
 This is how the canvas behaves.
 This was the source of a subtle and pernicious bug, where I had failed to translate between these coordinate systems in a single equation.
 The program appeared to behave mostly correctly, but upon close inspection exhibited odd, incorrect behavior.
 At this point, where this bug has been (I hope) thoroughly squashed, I am not planning on re-engineering the program, but if I were to build this from scratch, knowing what I now know, I would try to find a way to design the program with a single point of failure for this issue, instead of translating between the coordinate systems every time something happens on the y-axis.

 ### Optimizations and improvements ##